geomagpy/magpy/README.md

 # MagPy
-MagPy (or GeomagPy) is a Python package for analysing and displaying geomagnetic data.
+**MagPy (or GeomagPy) is a Python package for analysing and displaying geomagnetic data.**

-Version Info: (please note: this package is still in development state with frequent modifcations)
-    please check the release notes
+Version Info: (please note: this package is still in a development state with frequent modifcations) please check the release notes.

-MagPy (GeomagPy) provides tools for geomagnetic analysis with special focus on typical data processing in observatories.
-MagPy provides methods for format conversion, plotting routines and mathematical procedures with special geomagnetic analysis routines like basevalue and baseline calculation, database features and routines.
-Among the supported data formats are: ImagCDF, IAGA-02, WDC, IMF, IAF, BLV, and many more.
+MagPy provides tools for geomagnetic data analysis with special focus on typical data processing routines in observatories.
+MagPy provides methods for data format conversion, plotting and mathematical procedures with specifically geomagnetic analysis routines such as basevalue and baseline calculation and database handling.
+Among the supported data formats are *ImagCDF, IAGA-02, WDC, IMF, IAF, BLV*, and many more.
-Full installation further provides a graphical user interface - xmagpy.
+Full installation also provides a graphical user interface, *xmagpy*.

-Typical usage often looks like this:
+Typical usage for reading and visualising data looks like this:

         #!/usr/bin/env python

         from magpy.stream import read
         import magpy.mpplot as mp
         stream = read(path_or_url='filename')
-        mp.plot(stream,['x'])
+        mp.plot(stream)

-Below you will find a quick guide for the MagPy package.
+Below you will find a quick guide to usage of the MagPy package.
 The quickest approach can be accomplished when skipping everything except the tutorials.

-## 1. INSTALL
+## 1. INSTALLATION

 ### 1.1 Windows installation - WinPython Package

-#### 1.1.1 install NASA [CDF] support
+#### 1.1.1 Install NASA [CDF] support
-  - enabling CDF support for formats like ImagCDF: go to http://cdf.gsfc.nasa.gov/
+  - enables CDF support for formats like ImagCDF
+  - package details and files at http://cdf.gsfc.nasa.gov/
-  - get and install a recent version of CDF e.g. cdf36_2_1-setup-32.exe
+  - download and install a recent version of CDF e.g. cdf36_2_1-setup-32.exe

-#### 1.1.2 install MagPy for Windows
+#### 1.1.2 Install MagPy for Windows
-  - get the MagPy Windows installer here: http://www.conrad-observatory.at
+  - find the MagPy Windows installer here (under Downloads): http://www.conrad-observatory.at
   - download and execute magpy-0.x.x.exe
+  - all required packages are included in the installer

-#### 1.1.3 postinstallation information
+#### 1.1.3 Post-installation information
-  - check your programs overview for MagPy: here you will find three sub-menus
+  - MagPy should have a sub-folder in the Start menu.
+Here you will find three items:

-        * python -> open a python shell ready for MagPy
+        * python -> opens a python shell ready for MagPy
-        * xmagpy -> open the graphical user interface of MagPy
+        * xmagpy -> opens the MagPy graphical user interface

-IMPORTANT: NASA CDF and SpacePy only support 32 bit
+IMPORTANT: NASA CDF and SpacePy only support 32 bit operating systems.

-### 1.2 Linux/MacOs installations - Anaconda
+### 1.2 Linux/MacOs installation - Anaconda

-#### 1.2.1 install [Anaconda] for your operating system
+#### 1.2.1 Install [Anaconda] on your operating system
-  - https://docs.continuum.io/anaconda/install (currently tested on anaconda with python2.7)
+  - download files from https://www.continuum.io/Downloads (tested with Anaconda2 for Python 2.7)
+  - see https://docs.continuum.io/anaconda/install for more details

-#### 1.2.2 install NASA CDF support
+#### 1.2.2 Install NASA CDF support
   - http://cdf.gsfc.nasa.gov/
-    dowload and install the latest cdf version for your operating system (installation instructions are provided on this webpage)
+  - download and install the latest cdf version for your operating system

-#### 1.2.3 install MagPy and SpacePy (required for CDF support)
+#### 1.2.3 Install MagPy and SpacePy (required for CDF support)
   - open the anaconda prompt or change to the anaconda2/bin directory (if not set as default)
   - run './pip install spacepy'
-    known issues: installation of spacepy eventually requires a fortran compiler
+  - ... known issues: installation of spacepy eventually requires a fortran compiler
-  - run './pip install geomagpy' possible issues: MySQL-python problem -> install libmysqlclient-dev on linux (e.g. debian/ubuntu: sudo apt-get install libmysqlclient-dev)
+  - run './pip install geomagpy'
+  - ...possible issues: MySQL-python problem -> install libmysqlclient-dev on linux (e.g. debian/ubuntu: sudo apt-get install libmysqlclient-dev)

-#### 1.2.4 postinstallation information
+#### 1.2.4 Post-installation information
   - please note that anaconda provides a full python environment with many packages not used by MagPy
   - for a "slim" installation follow the "from scratch" instructions below (for experienced users)
-  - for upgrades: run './pip install geomagpy --upgrade' Installation provides both shell based magpy and the graphical user interface xmagpy
+  - for upgrades: run './pip install geomagpy --upgrade'.
+Installation provides both shell based magpy and the graphical user interface xmagpy

         * type "python" -> opens a python shell ready for MagPy
         * type "xmagpy" in a shell -> open the graphical user interface of MagPy
   - adding a shortcut for xmagpy: coming soon

-### 1.3 MacOs installations - MacPorts
+### 1.3 MacOs installation - MacPorts

-#### 1.3.1 install [MacPorts]
+#### 1.3.1 Install [MacPorts]

 #### 1.3.2 coming soon

 ### 1.4 Platform independent installations - Docker

-#### 1.4.1 Install [Docker] (toolbox) for your operating system
+#### 1.4.1 Install [Docker] (toolbox) on your operating system
      - https://docs.docker.com/engine/installation/
 #### 1.4.2 Get the MagPy Image
      - open a docker shell